Key takeaways

 - Per-repo configuration.
 Model, prompt template, container image, concurrency limits, and setup commands are all tunable per repository.
 Practical for orgs with diverse codebases.

 - Multi-source intake.
-GitHub Issues, Linear tickets, and manual tasks.
-Covers the three most common task entry points for engineering teams.
+GitHub Issues, Linear, Jira, Notion, and manual tasks — expanded from two providers at launch to cover the most common task entry points for engineering teams.

 - MIT license.
 No FSL games, no commercial restrictions.
 Truly open source.